© Crown copyright 2019

 1.5 Sexual orientation

-Although in recent years we have been asking civil servants to tell us about their sexual orientation, only 47% of civil servants in 2018 did so.
-As a result, we do not yet have a reliable picture of the representation of lesbian, gay, and bisexual staff and those who record their sexual orientation as ‘other’.
-Of those who recorded their sexual orientation, 95.4% say they are heterosexual, 3.1% say that they are gay or lesbian, 1.0% say they are bisexual and 0.5% recorded their sexual orientation as ‘other’.
+Although in recent years we have been asking civil servants to tell us about their sexual orientation, only 57% of civil servants in 2019 did so.
+Of those who recorded their sexual orientation, 95.2% say they are heterosexual, 3.1% say that they are gay or lesbian, 1.2% say they are bisexual and 0.5% recorded their sexual orientation as ‘other’.

-Sexual orientation in the Civil Service, excluding heterosexual, by reported gender 2018
+Sexual orientation in the Civil Service, excluding heterosexual, by gender 2019

 There is some variation in the representation of these groups by grade but currently we cannot discern a clear pattern.
 As we achieve higher rates of recording of sexual orientation, this may change.

-Overall, 4.6% of civil servants are Lesbian, Gay, Bisexual or recorded their sexual orientation as ‘Other’, in 2018.
-By grade this varies from 4.3% at HEO/SEO level to 5.3% at Grade 6/7 level.
+Overall, 4.9% of civil servants are Lesbian, Gay, Bisexual or recorded their sexual orientation as ‘Other’, in 2019.
+By grade this varies from 4.7% at grades HEO/SEO level and below to 5.6% at Grade 6/7 and 5.5% at SCS.
 The overall percentage has increased over the last three years.
-Note that the recording rate for sexual orientation is low (47% in 2018).
+Note that the recording rate for sexual orientation is low (57% in 2019).

 1.6 Religion and belief

-Although in recent years civil servants have been asked to report their religion, belief or non-belief, only 44% of civil servants have done so.
-Of those who have, 53.5% were Christian and 35.7% reported they had no religion or belief.
-The most common reported religion or belief after Christianity was Muslim at 3.5%.
+Although in recent years civil servants have been asked to report their religion, belief or non-belief, only 55% of civil servants have done so in 2019.
+Of those who have, 51.3% were Christian and 37.9% reported they had no religion or belief.
+The most common reported religion or belief after Christianity was Islam (Muslim) at 3.7%.

 The median age of civil servants is 46.
-Overall, the median age remains unchanged from 2017, but has still increased from age 44 in 2010.
-There is little variation by grade; the median age is 49 in the SCS, 47 at EO level, and 46 at all other grades.
-The proportion of SCS under the age of 40 is 16.0%, which is lower than that in Grades 6 and 7, where 31.1% of staff are under 40.
+Overall, the median age remains unchanged from 2018, but has still increased from age 44 in 2010.
+There is little variation in median age by grade.
+The median age is 48 at SCS level, 47 at EO level, and 45 at all other grades.
+The proportion of SCS level staff under the age of 40 is 16.3%, which is lower than that in Grades 6 and 7, where 32.5% of staff are under 40.